Bob Skinner: Professional career

-Minor leagues and military service
+Pittsburgh Pirates

 In 1951, Skinner played 98 games for the Class B Waco Pirates, with a .283 batting average, nine home runs, 58 runs batted in (RBI) and 67 runs.
 He then played 29 games for the Class D Mayfield Clothiers, where he had a .472 batting average, six home runs, 50 hits, 40 runs scored, 29 RBIs and a 1.378 OPS (on-base plus slugging).

-His early minor-league career was interrupted by service in the United States Marine Corps, which lasted from November 5, 1951 through November 1, 1953.
+Skinner's minor-league career was interrupted by service in the United States Marine Corps from 1951 to 1953.
 He did play organized baseball while serving in the Marines, hitting .402 and .379.
-According to his honorable discharge, he was a Corporal at the time of his separation and had earned the National Defense Service Medal.
+Skinner was a corporal at the time of his separation and had earned the National Defense Service Medal.
 He was married the following February, just one week before starting training camp with the 1954 Pirates.

-Skinner spent 1954 with the Pirates.
-In 1955, he was competing with Dale Long and Preston Ward for the first base position on the Pirates.
-Dale Coogan was to play first base for the Pirates' Double-A affiliate in the Southern Association, the New Orleans Pelicans; however, Coogan refused to report.
-Because the Pirates could not assign Long or Ward to the Pelicans without the risk of losing them to another team, the Pirates sent Skinner to New Orleans.
-Skinner played in 86 games for the Pelicans, with a .346 batting average, eight home runs, 62 RBIs, 62 runs and a .976 OPS.
-He had the second highest batting average in the Southern Association among players with over 300 at bats.
-Skinner's season ended after he broke his wrist on July 3.